 The principals of AIM have long held that the loan model in EB-5 best meets the needs of all parties that may be associated with a specific development project as well as the EB-5 offering that is associated with that development project.
 Long before a loan agreement though there is a term sheet between lender and borrower (the NCE and the JCE or an affiliate in EB-5).
 AIM works hand in hand with each developer such that the developer understands specific obligations of the developer, outlined in a term sheet and required under a loan agreement, and how those obligations relate to issues critical to EB-5 success.

 The regional center develops a business plan, an economic analysis report, subscription documents and everything else that will be submitted to the USCIS in order to advance the developer’s project into the stage of EB-5 fundraising.
-At this same time AIM is working with its external relationships such that the project gets the proper attention of the EB-5 industry, as a whole.
+At this same time AIM is introducing its clients to external partners such that the project gets the proper attention of the EB-5 industry, as a whole.
 AIM does not work with or interact with interested parties seeking US permanent residence through the EB-5 program.
 That is the role of the broker dealer and its registered representatives, plus immigration attorneys and other various referral sources outside of the United States.
-The principal's of AIM, over many years, have developed relationships with these outside parties and AIM’s role is to advance an awareness of each developer’s project and the regional center that will be conducting the related EB-5 offering.
+The principal's of AIM, over many years, have developed relationships with these outside parties.

 Why developers choose us